On the optimization of the Robin eigenvalues in some classes of polygons: Introduction

 Though the formulation of spectral shape optimization problems in some subclasses of polygons is rather simple, there are several issues in this setting.
 Let us start with the \textit{polygonal Faber-Krahn} inequality stated by Polya and Sz\"ego, see \cite[Pag.
-158]{polyaszego}: among polygons with at most $N$ sides and given area, does the regular $N$-agon minimizes the first Dirichlet eigenvalue?
-Even if the result seems natural and expected, a direct proof of it is available only $N=3$ and $N=4$.
+158]{polyaszego}: among polygons with at most $N$ sides and given area, does the regular $N$-agon minimize the first Dirichlet eigenvalue?
+Even if the result seems natural and expected, a direct proof of it is available only for $N=3$ and $N=4$.
 Indeed, in these two cases, the classic symmetrization techniques work and thus it is natural to obtain the equilateral triangle and the square as minimal polygons, respectively.
 On the other hand, if $N\ge 5$, the Steiner symmetrization of a polygon could increase the number of sides, in general.
-In \cite[Section 3.3]{henrot06} it is proved that among polygons with \emph{at most} $N$ sides, if $\beta>0$ optimizers exist and have \emph{exactly} $N$ sides.
+In \cite[Section 3.3]{henrot06} it is proved that among polygons with \emph{at most} $N$ sides, optimizers exist and have \emph{exactly} $N$ sides.
 This result is proved by showing that a small cut near a convex corner produces a better competitor with more sides.
 This idea is exploited in Section \ref{sec:positive} below.
 Anyway, the question of the precise shape of the optimal polygons remains open.
-Recently, it has been pointed out in \cite{BogBuc, bogbucvalidated} that for some $N\ge 5$ the proof that the optimal set is the regular $N$-agon can be reduced to a finite number of certified numerical computations and it has been shown the local minimality of the regular pentagon and hexagon.
+Recently, it has been pointed out in \cite{BogBuc, bogbucvalidated} that for some $N\ge 5$ the proof that the optimal set is the regular $N$-agon can be reduced to a finite number of certified numerical computations and the local minimality of the regular pentagon and hexagon has been shown.
 Concerning other boundary conditions, the possibility to handle explicit eigenfunctions or to separate the variables plays an important role.
 For what concerns Neumann conditions, it is worth mentioning \cite{vdbbucgit}, where the authors address the problem of maximizing the Neumann eigenvalues on rectangles with a measure or perimeter constraint.
 Instead, concerning Robin eigenvalues with positive boundary parameter $\beta>0$, in \cite{freken} the authors have proved that the square minimizes the first eigenvalue among all (unions of) rectangles of a given area.
 For the higher eigenvalues, they proved that the square (respectively, the union of $k$ equal squares) minimizes $\lambda_{1,\beta}$ (respectively, $\lambda_{k,\beta}$) among rectangles (respectively, unions of rectangles) of given area if $\beta$ is below a certain threshold; on the other hand, they showed that the optimizers are not the square or the union of $k$ equal squares if $\beta$ is large enough.
 It is worth mentioning also \cite{laug19}, where the author showed how the rectangular case supports some well-known conjectures about spectral shape optimization problems involving the Robin eigenvalues.
 For the case $\beta<0$, we mention \cite{krlotu}, where the authors proved that the equilateral triangle locally maximizes the first eigenvalue among all triangles of a given area, again provided that $|\beta|$ is below a certain threshold depending only upon the area constraint.
+We also cite \cite{FreLau}, where the maximization of the second Robin eigenvalue in general space dimension for general sets is addressed, and it is shown that in a suitable range of values of the boundary parameter that includes those for which the second eigenvalue remains positive, under volume constraint, the maximizing set is the ball.